 What is the First Luminous Mystery?

-The First Luminous Mystery is the Baptism of Christ in the Jordan — Jesus coming to John the Baptist to be baptised, upon which the heavens opened, the Holy Spirit descended as a dove, and the Father declared: 'This is my beloved Son, with whom I am well pleased' (Matthew 3:16-17).
+The First Luminous Mystery is the Baptism of Christ in the Jordan — Jesus coming to John the Baptist to be baptised, upon which the heavens opened, the Holy Spirit descended as a dove, and the Father declared: 'This is my beloved Son, in whom I am well pleased' (Matthew 3:16-17).
 This theophany reveals the Trinity and marks the beginning of Jesus's public ministry.
 Its spiritual fruit is openness to the Holy Spirit.
 It is prayed on Thursday, the day assigned to the Luminous Mysteries by Pope John Paul II.

 When and why were the Luminous Mysteries added to the Rosary?